atlarge-research/trigger-perf/README.md

 ```

 ### **4. Adding a Datastore**
-To add a datastore, users need to add a driver file to the `/drivers` folders with relevant functions similar to current systems.
-A few functions also need to be added to the file at `./aws_lambdas/lambdas/initial-lmd.py`
+To add support for a new datastore in TriggerPerf:

+1. **Create a Driver File**:
+   - Add a new driver file in the `/drivers` directory.
+   - Include relevant functions that align with the functionality of existing datastore systems.

+2. **Modify Lambda Function**:
+   - Update the file located at `./aws_lambdas/lambdas/initial-lmd.py`.
+   - Add the necessary functions to handle the new datastore.

+Ensure the new additions follow the structure and conventions of the current implementation to maintain consistency and compatibility.